 Day 6: Banff

-Today's adventures include a visit to Banff National Park, Canada’s first national park and the flagship of the nation’s park system.
-Soar to the top of Sulphur Mountain in a modern, fully enclosed four-passenger gondola cabin and bask in endless views of six magnificent mountain ranges, the Bow Valley, and the town of Banff.
+Today, soar to the top of Sulphur Mountain in a modern, fully enclosed four-passenger gondola cabin and bask in endless views of six magnificent mountain ranges, the Bow Valley, and the town of Banff.
 During free time at the top, visit the interactive interpretive center and the Sulphur Mountain Boardwalk, or grab a snack at one of the restaurants.
 From the observation decks at the summit complex, viscerally experience just why Banff is a part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site.

 Return to the base of the mountain by gondola and enjoy leisure time strolling Banff's charming Main Street to peruse the quaint shops and boutiques.
-Afterwards, enjoy a free afternoon to explore why this town of less than 8,000 people counts over 4 million visitors a year and is a jewel in the Canadian Rockies.
+Afterwards, enjoy a free afternoon to explore why this town of less than 8,000 people counts more than 4 million visitors a year and is a jewel in the Canadian Rockies.